ShaunCurtis/Blazr.VSA/Documents/Weather/Monads.md

 }
 ```

-There are three private constructors: private to tightly control object creation through static constructors.
+There are three private constructors: private to only allow object creation through static constructors.

 ```csharp
 private Result(T? value)